Eduap-com/WordMat/How to build WordMat.md

 The default installation of Maxima loads the compiled *maxima.core* file from this location:
 *Maxima-sbcl-5.38.1\lib\maxima\5.38.1\binary-sbcl\\*
 It is however posible to load maxima, make some changes and save a new maxima.core file.
-This makes it must faster to start up Maxima, instead of having to load all special function and settings upon startup.
+This makes it much faster to start up Maxima, instead of having to load all special function and settings upon startup.

 ### Compiling maxima.core on Windows
 - In the following use a normal maxima 5.38.1 installation from the programs folder and not from the GitHub repository